 The reason there’s a problem is the green wires are the second connection between these points.
 The shielding is the first.
 Two connections between two points create a ground loop, and a loop is an RF antenna.
 We must remove the green wires, so the wiring looks like Figure 4.

 Step 5: Reassemble the Guitar

 With the ground loops removed, we can reassemble the guitar.
 Start with the bridge, then the pickguard, reattaching the pickups to the control panel.
 Then replace the control panel cover.
 In each case, there should be a reliable connection between the cavity and whatever is covering it.

 - The pickups are not covered.
 Noise will still enter through the exposed pickups, but the shield will also attract much of the RF, and you will notice a reduction in hum.

 - Shielding will not reduce hum caused by bad wiring that’s delivering dirty power in your home.

 - Shielding will allow you to turn away from interference to eliminate it much better than without shielding.

-We hope that after reading this over, you’ve learned how to shield your Telecaster, and why you need to.
-There’s no direct soldering to the shield necessary when modifying a Telecaster, so it doesn’t matter if it’s copper, aluminum, or paint doing the work.
-Don’t forget the telecaster shielding grounding issues, and you should enjoy a quieter guitar.
+We hope that after following this guide, you’ve learned how and why you need to shield your Telecaster.
+When modifying a Tele, there’s no direct soldering to the shield necessary, so it doesn’t matter if it’s copper, aluminum, or paint doing the work.
+Don’t forget the Telecaster shielding grounding issues!

-If reading this article has helped you learn something new about Telecaster shielding and solving noise problems, please share it with your friends on Facebook and Twitter.
-And be sure to check out our other articles on guitar electronics at humbuckersoup.com.
+If this article has you helped solve Telecaster shielding/noise problems, please feel free to share it with your friends on Facebook and Twitter.
+For more articles on guitar electronics, visit humbuckersoup.com.